 Random screening selection protects against internal theft

-High-ticket specialty stores, for example stores that sell computer hardware and software products or small handheld electronics, typically experience large inventory losses.
-The same can be said for large distribution centers handling attractive retail products.
-One component here is internal theft.
+High-ticket specialty stores and large distribution centers typically experience large inventory losses.
+One factor at play is internal theft.
 While employee theft is a major component of retail shrinkage, it is globally an area in loss prevention that typically may not be as much of a focus as customer theft.

-One of the best strategies retailers can use to reduce employee theft is with spot staff inspections.
+In addition to increases the surveillance coverage in the store where appropriate, one of the best strategies retailers can use to reduce employee theft is with spot staff inspections.
 However, if this strategy is not carried out carefully, employers run the risk of damaging staff morale.
-With the use of a of an especially enhanced people counting analytics, these spot checks can be efficiently, systematically carried out without allegations of unfairly targeting certain members of staff.
+With the use of an especially enhanced people counting analytics, these spot checks can be efficiently, systematically carried out without allegations of unfairly targeting certain members of staff.
 Such analytics systems are customizable – the selection percentage can be adjusted, and it is possible to decide how to alert security personal when a check is due.
 The random selector technology is well suited to both exits and self-checkouts.

-As mentioned earlier, the uptake of video surveillance in retail outlets is already very widespread.
-As the investment in hardware has already been made, it makes good sense to maximise that investment with the clever use of video analytics – which come in at a comparatively low price point, particularly when stacked up next to the potential gains to be made in reducing shrinkage.
-Given this affordable nature of implementing video analytics solutions, retailers can see a very rapid ROI.
+As retail continues to change and evolve, loss prevention professionals must adapt as well.
+By taking advantage of all the modern technology available there is huge scope for reducing shrinkage.
+Video surveillance in retail outlets is already very widespread and as the investment in hardware has already been made, it makes good sense to maximise this with the clever use of video analytics – which come in at a comparatively low price point, particularly when stacked up next to the potential gains to be made in reducing shrinkage.
+In this way, retailers can make the most of the technology available to them, without further reducing their profit margins.